kmadac/kmadac.github.io/_posts/2014-05-13-Vagrant-kvm-in-Ubuntu-13.10.md

     # vagrant mutate precise32 kvm
     Vagrant-mutate does not support 0 for input or output

+It seems it is incompatibility between Vagrant 1.6.2 and mutate plugin.
+I opened [issue #55][3].

 so I downloaded KVM box directly from GitHub page with [KVM Boxes][1]